MPP+: In scientific research

 MPP+ and its precursor MPTP are widely used in animal models of Parkinson's disease to irreversibly induce the disease.
 Excellent selectivity and dose control can be achieved by injecting the compound directly into cell types of interest.
 Most modern studies use rats as a model system, and much research is directed at identifying compounds that can attenuate or reverse the effects of MPP+.
 Commonly studied compounds include various MAO inhibitors and general antioxidants.
 While some of these compounds are quite effective at stopping the neurotoxic effects of MPP+, further research is needed to establish their potential efficacy in treating clinical Parkinson's.

 The revelation that MPP+ causes the death of dopaminergic neurons and ultimately induces symptoms of Parkinson's disease was crucial in establishing the lack of dopamine as central to Parkinson's disease.
 Levodopa or L-DOPA came into common use as an anti-Parkinson's medication thanks to the results brought about by research using MPP+.
 Further medications are in trial to treat the progression of the disease itself as well as the motor and non-motor symptoms associated with Parkinson's, with MPP+ still being widely used in early trials to test efficacy.

 As a pesticide

-MPP+, sold as the chloride salt under the brand name cyperquat, was used briefly in the 1970s as an herbicide to protect crops against nutsedge, a member of the cyperus genus of plants.
+MPP+, sold as the chloride salt under the common name cyperquat, was used briefly in the 1970s as an herbicide to protect crops against nutsedge, a member of the cyperus genus of plants.
 MPP+ as a salt has much lower acute toxicity than its precursor MPTP due to the inability of the former to pass through the blood-brain barrier and ultimately access the only cells that will permit its uptake, the dopaminergic neurons.
 While cyperquat is no longer used as an herbicide, a closely related compound named paraquat is.
 Given the structural similarities, some have raised concerns about paraquat's active use as an herbicide for those handling it.
 However, studies have shown paraquat to be far less neurotoxic than MPP+, since paraquat does not bind to complex I in the mitochondrial electron transport chain, and thus its toxic effects cannot be realized.

+The HRAC resistance classification puts cyperquat in Group L (Aus), Group D (global), Group 22 (numeric).